pnp/blog/content/post/how-to-get-source-code-files-for-power-apps-canvas-apps.md

 way,
 -   developers can not only open the source code in their code editor of choice but can effectively manage the code of a Canvas app in GitHub or Azure DevOps.
-This makes a huge difference as we can\'t look into .msapp files.
+This makes a huge difference as we can't look into .msapp files.
 -   makers can still open the .msapp file to easily import an app sample into their environment